qmk/qmk_firmware/docs/quantum_painter.md

 This command expects an image that conforms to the following format:

 * Top-left pixel (at `0,0`) is the "delimiter" color:
-    * Each glyph in the font starts when a pixel of this color is found on the first row
+    * Each glyph in the font starts when a pixel of this color is found on the first row.
-    * The first row is discarded when converting to the QFF format
+    * The first row is discarded when converting to the QFF format.
 * The number of delimited glyphs must match the supplied arguments to the command:
-    * The full ASCII set `0x20..0x7E` (if `--no-ascii` was not specified)
+    * The full ASCII set `0x20..0x7E` (if `--no-ascii` was not specified).
-    * The corresponding number of unicode glyphs if any were specified with `--unicode-glyphs`
+    * The corresponding number of unicode glyphs if any were specified with `--unicode-glyphs`.
 * The order of the glyphs matches the ASCII set, if any, followed by the Unicode glyph set, if any.

 **Usage**: